Non-optimal levels of some reducible mod $p$ modular representations: Introduction

+Very few results are known about level raising and non-optimal levels of modular forms with \emph{reducible} residual representations.
+Before stating them, let us denote the mod $p$ cyclotomic character by $\omega_p$.

+In his landmark work on Eisenstein ideal (\cite{M2}), Mazur proved that if $\ell \neq p$ is a prime, then there exists a newform of level $\Gamma_0(\ell)$ and weight $2$ lifting $1 \oplus \omega_p$ if and only if $p \mid \ell-1$.
+In \cite{Y}, Yoo partially extended Mazur's result to squarefree levels.
+To be precise, he gave sufficient conditions for the existence of a newform of level $\Gamma_0(N)$ with squarefree $N$ and weight $2$ lifting $1 \oplus \omega_p$ (see \cite[Theorem 1.3]{Y}).
+He also formulated some necessary conditions for the existence of such newforms and proved that they are sufficient in some cases (see \cite[Section 6]{Y}).
+Note that some of the results presented in \cite{Y} are proved by Ribet \cite{Ri2} (see \cite[Section 2]{Y}).
+Similar results were also obtained by Wake and Wang-Erickson in \cite{WWE1} using different methods.
+Mazur's results were extended to the setting of Hilbert modular forms by Martin \cite{Ma} and he also proved, in the modular forms case, some results similar to those of Yoo (see \cite[Theorem A]{Ma}).

-{\bf History:} Very few results are known about level raising and non-optimal levels of modular forms with residually reducible representations.
-In \cite{BM}, Billerey and Menares determined, for an even integer $4 \leq k < p-1$, all primes $\ell$ for which there exists a newform $f$ of level $\Gamma_0(\ell)$ and weight $k$ lifting $1 \oplus \omega_p^{k-1}$ (see \cite[Theorem 1]{BM}).
-Here $\omega_p$ is the mod $p$ cyclotomic character.
+On the other hand, in \cite{BM}, Billerey and Menares determined, for an even integer $4 \leq k < p-1$, all primes $\ell$ for which there exists a newform $f$ of level $\Gamma_0(\ell)$ and weight $k$ lifting $1 \oplus \omega_p^{k-1}$ (see \cite[Theorem 1]{BM}).
 They also proposed a conjecture about all squarefree levels at which there exists a newform lifting $1 \oplus \omega_p^{k-1}$ (see \cite[Conjecture 3.2]{BM}).
-In \cite{Y}, Yoo gave sufficient conditions for the existence of a newform of level $\Gamma_0(N)$ with squarefree $N$ and weight $2$ lifting $1 \oplus \omega_p$ (see \cite[Theorem 1.3]{Y}).
-Similar results were also obtained by Wake and Wang-Erickson in \cite{WWE1} using different methods.
+Moreover, in a subsequent work (\cite{BM2}), they extended Mazur's result to other reducible representations.
+In particular, if $\bar\rho_0$ is an odd, reducible, semi-simple mod $p$ Galois representation with Artin conductor $N_0$ such that there does not exist a newform of level $N_0$ lifting $\rhob_0$ and $\ell \nmid N_0p$ is a prime, then they gave necessary and sufficient conditions for the existence of a newform of level $N_0\ell$ and appropriate weight lifting $\rhob_0$ (see \cite[Theorem 2]{BM2}).
+The main result of \cite{BM} was also proved in \cite{GP} and \cite{KKMS} using different methods.

 In a recent work (\cite{LW}), Lang and Wake proved that if $\ell$ is a prime such that $p \mid \ell+1$, then there exists a newform of level $\Gamma_0(\ell^2)$ and weight $2$ lifting $1 \oplus \omega_p$ (see \cite[Theorem B]{LW}).
-In our previous work (\cite{D2}), we obtained some results about non-optimal levels of newforms of weight $k > 2$ lifting a reducible $\rhob_0$ which are not covered by the results quoted above (\cite[Theorem B]{D2}).
+In our previous work (\cite{D2}), we obtained some results about non-optimal levels of newforms of weight $k > 2$ lifting a reducible $\rhob_0$ which are not covered by the results mentioned above (\cite[Theorem B]{D2}).
 To the best of our knowledge, no other results are known about non-optimal levels of newforms lifting a reducible $\rhob_0$.